-Career Path: Advancement in K-12 careers.
-An EdD is often required for assistant superintendent and superintendent positions in K-12.
+Career Path: Advancement in K-12 educational leadership careers.
+An Ed.D. is often required for assistant superintendent and superintendent positions.

 Start Semester: Fall

-- who are committed to social justice, models and champions of the highest educational standards for all children, and of moral and ethical values essential to effective leadership in the modern world,
+- committed to social justice models and are champions of the highest educational standards for all children, and of essential moral and ethical values;

-- who are scholarly-practitioners, effective users of research and improvement science to support their leadership efforts and the success of the organizations, communities, families, and children that they serve, particularly those who experience the most challenges,
+- scholar-practitioners and effective users of research and improvement science to support their leadership efforts and the success of those that they serve;

-- who are problem solvers, capable of identifying, investigating and addressing significant educational challenges and pursue opportunities to improve schools and student learning,
+- problem solvers capable of addressing significant educational challenges and pursuing opportunities to improve schools and student learning;

-- who are solution designers, who recognize, understand, and can respond effectively to changes in the people and communities their schools serve by developing and supporting innovative solutions,
+- solution designers who can respond effectively to changes in the people and communities their schools serve by developing innovative solutions;

-- who are change agents, who engage with and support the transformation of schools, districts and communities on behalf of student learning, and
+- change agents who engage with and support the transformation of schools, districts, and communities on behalf of student learning;

-- who are policy advocates, capable of understanding, responding to, and influencing policy to better serve all children.
+- policy advocates capable of understanding, responding to, and influencing policy to better serve all children.